Depository + credit

 Returns a URL that opens the bank-link flow.
 Use when list_accounts returns no connections or the user asks to add a bank.

-“I want to connect another bank — what do I do?”
+“I want to connect another bank.
+What do I do?”